(Above [L-R]: Bill Murray, Zhang Ziyi, David Cronenberg, Sofia Coppola, Charlie Kaufman)

 I Heart Huckabees, Eternal Sunshine of The Spotless Mind, Punch-Drunk Love

 » His work with artists like Aimee Mann, Fiona Apple, Kanye West, Nickel Creek and Sam Phillips gets the most attention, but his Grammy-nominated scores and soundtracks have been integral parts of benchmark films.

 The Constant Gardener, City of God

 » Charlone infused Meirelles’ breakthough films with breathtaking visual beauty and power.
 In between the two projects, he shot hi-def digital video for Spike Lee’s 2004 Showtime movie, Sucker Free City.

 8. Amanda Scheer-Demme (Music Supervisor)

-Recent Highlights: House of D, Mean Girls, Garden State, Freaks and Geeks
+House of D, Mean Girls, Garden State, Freaks and Geeks

 » “Lifestyle Producer,” Demme holds court with Hollywood’s elite at her Roosevelt Hotel bars and she spots trends the über-trendy will soon set.
 But her first love is music supervision, and she’s helped assemble the all-important soundtrack for a number of important arthouse films.

 The Life Aquatic with Steve Zissou, Thirteen, Lords of Dogtown, The Royal Tenenbaums